lmcooke/textureRepeat/README.md

 g++ -o fileRepeat.so -shared fileRepeat.os -L<arnold_SDKpath>/bin -lai

-##### Windows (not tested, apparently this requires VS 2008 or 2010)
+##### Windows (not tested)

 cl /LD /I <arnold_SDKpath>\include /EHsc fileRepeat.cpp /link /LIBPATH:<arnold_SDKpath>\lib ai.lib

 ---

-### To Use in Maya
+### To Access in Maya

 Arnold looks for shaders in the ARNOLD_PLUGIN_PATH and for shader templates in MTOA_TEMPLATES_PATH, so these variables need to be set in the Maya.env file.
 ARNOLD_PLUGIN_PATH should point to the directory where the compiled fileRepeat.dylib/fileRepeat.os resides, and MTOA_TEMPLATES_PATH should point to the textureRepat/templates directory.
+Alternatively, you can also move the compiled shader and template tiles to your existing ARNOLD_PLUGIN_PATH and MTOA_TEMPLATES_PATH.

 Once these are set, restart Maya, and the fileRepeat node will be in the 'Texture' folder under the Arnold category in the hypershade's 'Create Bin'.
 You can also create a fileRepeat node by running "shadingNode -asTexture fileRepeat;" in the script editor.

+---

+### To Use

+Enter the path of your texture file in the 'File Name' field.
+Use the 'Uv Repeat' field to choose the number of repetitions in the U and V direction.
+Colorspace issues are not yet accounted for, so you may need to plug the output color into a gamma correct node before piping the color into your shader.

 ---